Derived $p$-adic heights and the leading coefficient of the Bertolini--Darmon--Prasanna $p$-adic $L$-function: Introduction

 \item[(ii)] Furthermore,

 with equality if and only if ${\rank}_{\Z_p}\underleftarrow{\mathfrak{S}}_\pp^{(2)}=\abs{ r^+-r^-}-1$ and $\underleftarrow{\mathfrak{S}}_\pp^{(i)}=0$ for $i\geq 3$. \end{itemize} \end{thm}

 Set $h_\pp:=h_\pp^{(1)}$.
 We say that $h_\pp$ is \emph{maximally non-degenerate} when the condition for equality in the last part of Theorem~\ref{thm:intro-A} holds.
-In the $p$-ordinary case, conjectures due to Mazur and Bertolini--Darmon (see \cite[\S{3}]{BD-derived-AJM}) imply that $h_\pp$ is maximally non-degenerate (see Remark~\ref{rem:max-nondeg}), and we expect this condition to hold for all good odd primes $p$.
-(Note that the inequality $\abs{r^+-r^-}\geq 1$ follows from \eqref{eq:Heeg} and the $p$-parity conjecture.)
+In the $p$-ordinary case, conjectures due to Mazur and Bertolini--Darmon (\cite[\S{3}]{BD-derived-AJM}) imply that $h_\pp$ is maximally non-degenerate (see Remark~\ref{rem:max-nondeg}), and we expect this condition to hold for all good primes $p>2$.
+(For the second assertion in Theorem~\ref{thm:intro-A}(ii), note that hypothesis \eqref{eq:Heeg} and the $p$-parity conjecture imply that $r^+$ and $r^-$ have different parities, and so $\abs{r^+-r^-}-1\geq 0$.)

 As a consequence, when the Iwasawa--Greenberg Main Conjecture